Blind to Position, Biased in Language: Probing Mid-Layer Representational Bias in Vision-Language Encoders for Zero-Shot Language-Grounded Spatial Understanding: Supplementary Zero-shot RIS Results

-We show hyperparameter tuning results for \textsc{CoPatch} (CLIP ViT-B/32) and \textsc{CoPatch} (DFN ViT-H/14) in Figures~\ref{fig:ablation_vitb32} and ~\ref{fig:ablation_dfn}, respectively.
-Similar to \textsc{CoPatch} (CLIP ViT-B/16) results, the IoU performances are not particularly sensitive to certain hyperparameter values.
+We show hyperparameter tuning results for \ours (CLIP ViT-B/16), \ours (CLIP ViT-B/32) and \ours (DFN ViT-H/14) in \cref{fig:ablation_all}.
+Regardless of model types, the IoU performances are not particularly sensitive to certain hyperparameter values, except for the exit layer.
 We select the exit layer ($l$) towards the last layer, yielding the best top-1 and top-3 performances.
-That means, for \textsc{CoPatch} (CLIP ViT-B/32) and \textsc{CoPatch} (DFN ViT-H/14), we select the 10-\textit{th} ($>$ 6) and 22-\textit{th} ($>$ 18) exit layer with the highest top-3 and top-1 performances.
+For instance, for \ours (CLIP ViT-B/32) and \ours (DFN ViT-H/14), we select the 10-\emph{th} ($>$ 6) and 22-\emph{th} ($>$ 18) exit layer with the highest top-3 and top-1 performances.
 We select the initial threshold ($\delta$) based on the top-3 performance for all three models.
-Lastly, since \texttt{CoMap} is not affected by the proportion of spatial coherence ($\alpha$), $\alpha$ is selected based on the top-1 performance.
-We set the exit layer, initial threshold, and spatial coherence proportion to be 8, 0.3, and 0.7 for \textsc{CoPatch} (CLIP ViT-B/16) for all the performance results throughout the paper.
+Lastly, since \texttt{P-Map} is not affected by the proportion of spatial coherence ($\alpha$), $\alpha$ is selected based on the top-1 performance.
+We set fixed $l$, $\delta$, and $\alpha$ for all evaluations ($l$: 10, 8, and 22, $\delta$: 0.5, 0.3, 0.5, and $\alpha$: 0.5, 0.7, and 0.5 for \ours (CLIP ViT-B/32, CLIP ViT-B/16, and DFN ViT-H/14).

-Note that the average number of clusters is not affected by the exit layer.
-However, it intuitively decreases as the initial threshold increases, only for \textsc{CoPatch} (CLIP ViT-B/16) and \textsc{CoPatch} (CLIP ViT-B/32). \textsc{CoPatch} (DFN ViT-H/14) is possibly less influenced due to the increased patch number (16) (see visualizations in Figure~\ref{fig:maps}).
+Note that the average number of clusters remains largely unaffected by the choice of exit layer.
+However, it intuitively decreases as the initial threshold increases, only for \ours (CLIP ViT-B/16) and \ours (CLIP ViT-B/32). \ours (DFN ViT-H/14) is possibly less influenced due to the increased patch number (\emph{see} visualizations in \cref{fig:maps}).